 As you can see, there are many factors that differentiate classical guitars from acoustic steel string guitars.
 Which model is right for you?
 That depends on the sound you’re going for, style you’d like to play, and of course, how the instrument feels in your hands.
 I encourage you to try both styles of guitar as each one can create beautiful sounds, and bring endless joy.

 I hope you found this article to be helpful, informative, and insightful!
-Please share this article, and contact me if you have any questions.
+Please share this article, and leave a comment if you have any questions.
 Thanks for reading and happy playing!